Discover Swat

 Can I negotiate prices in Mingora bazaar?+

-Yes politely.
+Yes.
+Politely.
 Expect 10 to 20 percent reduction on flexible-price items.
 Fixed-price shops do not negotiate.

 When are Mingora bazaars open?+